Victoria Park, Adelaide: 1935 racebook

+Twentieth century

+Twenty-first century

 Following the rejection of a proposal to upgrade horse and motor racing facilities in early 2008, the SAJC vacated the premises, moving their home course to Morphettville Racecourse.
 The 1950s-era SAJC grandstand was demolished, as was a large brick wall adjacent Fullarton Road and other utility buildings.
-The heritage-listed 1880s-era grandstand will be refurbished as part of a $16 million upgrade of the park's facilities.
+The heritage-listed 1880s-era grandstand was refurbished as part of a $16 million upgrade of the park's facilities.
 The park remains one of the venues for the Adelaide International Horse Trials.

 In August 2008, the Adelaide City Council announced plans to turn Victoria Park into a "people's park", incorporating wetlands, community sporting facilities, walking tracks and temporary motor racing facilities.

 Part of the Adelaide Street Circuit was built in the northern portion of the park.
 Temporary grandstands and other facilities were erected whenever motor racing events were hosted there.
 The Australian Grand Prix took place from 1985 to 1995, and a one-off Le Mans series event, the Race of a Thousand Years on 31 December 2000.

 The circuit hosted the Adelaide 500 from 1999 until 2020; its cancellation for 2021 was announced due to the COVID-19 pandemic in Australia, and declining attendance.
 In 2020, the government established a COVID-19 testing site inside the park.
 The Adelaide 500 returned as the final round of the 2022 series.